Hispaniolan moist forests

 The Hispaniolan moist forests are a tropical moist broadleaf forest ecoregion on the island of Hispaniola.
 They cover 46000 km2, around 60% of the island's area.

 Geography

 Moist forests occur on most of the eastern half the Dominican Republic, stretching from the coast all the way to high elevations in the mountains.
 In Haiti, they are found in the Tiburon Peninsula in the southern part of the country as well as the Massif du Nord.
 The drainage basins for the island's main rivers, the Yaque del Norte and Yaque del Sur, Yuna, and Artibonite, occur in this ecoregion.
-The forests cover diverse topography, including flatlands, valleys, plateaus, slopes and foothills up to an altitude of about 2100 m.
+The forests cover diverse topography, including flatlands, valleys, plateaus, slopes and foothills up to an elevation of about 2100 m.
 Soils are either calcareous (neutral or somewhat alkaline) or acidic.

 Climate

 Mesic forests receive 1000 to 2000 mm of annual rainfall, while more than 4000 mm falls in wet forests.
 The rainy season lasts from April to December.
 Temperature varies from 23 to 24 C in open areas near the coast and averages around 20 C in higher areas.
 Freezing temperatures occur in the highest zones at certain times of the year.